 The mission of the Four Directions Summer Research Program (FDSRP) is to train the next generation of leaders in Native American health care.
-FDSRP prepares students through mentoring, networking, and hands on research experience under the guidance of Harvard Medical School faculty.
+With the support of our Office for Research Careers (ORC), FDSRP is able to prepare students with mentoring, networking, and hands on research experience under the guidance of Harvard Medical School faculty.

 To provide students with tools, information and opportunities on their journey to becoming physicians, researchers and public health professionals; as well as role models and teachers in the academic community.
 To create an extensive network of health professionals dedicated to Indigenous Health Care that will serve as a venue for knowledge sharing, nationwide mentoring and advocacy.
 To cultivate students’ understanding and awareness of Native American health issues and minority health issues more broadly.